lead generation

 Targeted Messaging: Landing pages can be tailored to match the visitor’s needs and intent.

-For example, if a visitor arrives on your page from an ad promoting a free ebook,
+For example, suppose a visitor arrives on your page from an ad promoting a free ebook.
+In that case,

 the landing page should highlight the benefits of downloading that ebook,